 Spectroscopy involves the interaction of electromagnetic radiation with matter.

-The branch of chemistry which concern with the investigation and measurement of spectra produced.When matter interacts with or emits electromagnetic radiation.
+The branch of chemistry that has been produced that is concerned with investigating and measuring spectra.When matter interacts with or emits electromagnetic radiation.

 Here, Radiation is defined broadly to include charged particles such as alpha α and beta β radiation.